Pain threshold VS Pain tolerance

 "There is a huge misconception that still exists when it comes to understanding the degree of pain people with Fibromyalgia experience.
 The reason for this confusion is that there are actually two separate terms used to describe levels of pain.
 The term “pain threshold” defines the level at which the body first perceives a stimuli as being painful.
 The term “pain tolerance” has a completely different meaning and basically defines how much pain a person can actually take without breaking.
 We can think of tolerance as the “acceptance level” of an existing pain."
 Fibrocare Center

 But our pain threshold, meaning the level at which we perceive pain, is much lower.
-The short explanation is that it is due mainly to the sheer amount of substance P in the spinal column, which in most people with FM stands at 3-5 times as much as normal.
-This is why FM is classed as a pain amplification problem.
-Further, our nero chemistry is out of whack so the brain does not process pain signals in the manner that it should, mainly by not filtering them out.
-Moreover, our nervous systems also does not filter out input, rather, it grabs on to it and tends to make it worse.
-Collectively, this is called Hyperalgesia. ( see definitions further down )
+The short explanation is that it is due to the sheer amount of substance P in the spinal column, which in most people with FM stands at 3-5 times normal.
+Furthermore, our nerochemistry is out of whack so the brain does not process pain signals in the manner that it should, mainly by not filtering them out.
+Moreover, our nervous system does not filter out painful input as it should, instead it grabs on to it and cranks up the volume so to speak.
+Collectively, this is called Hyperalgesia. ( see definitions further down ) There are other factors, but due to all of the above and more, FM is classed as a pain amplification problem.

 Moral Values :